 Hypertonic saline.

-88. What should be noted on the drug dornase alfa?
+88. What should be noted about the drug dornase alfa?

-It is indicated for maintenance therapy for secretions in cystic fibrosis patients, should not be mixed with other medications and should be refrigerated and protected from light.
+It is indicated for maintenance therapy in cystic fibrosis patients, should not be mixed with other medications, and must be refrigerated and protected from light.

 89. What are the four functions of mucus in maintaining a healthy pulmonary system?

-Preventing water from moving in and out of epithelia, shielding epithelia from direct contact with toxic materials, irritants, and microorganisms, preventing infection and lubricating the airway.
+1) Preventing water movement in and out of the epithelium.
+2) Shielding the epithelium from contact with toxic materials, irritants, and microorganisms.
+3) Preventing infections.
+4) Lubricating the airways.

-90. What would be best to prevent a bronchospasm in a patient who is ordered nebulized acetylcysteine?
+90. What would be best to prevent a bronchospasm in a patient ordered nebulized acetylcysteine?

-Pretreat the patient with 2.5 mg of albuterol by nebulizer 20 min prior to the mucomyst.
+Pretreat the patient with 2.5 mg of albuterol via nebulizer 20 minutes before administering Mucomyst.

 92. What is another word for tenacious?